Beargrass Creek State Nature Preserve

 Beargrass Creek State Nature Preserve is a 41 acre nature preserve located in Louisville, Kentucky's Poplar Level neighborhood, in roughly the central portion of the city.
 It is named for Beargrass Creek, the south fork of which passes along the northern side of the preserve.

+Location

 The preserve is adjacent to Louisville's Joe Creason Park and the Louisville Nature Center.
 It is owned by the Office of Kentucky Nature Preserves and the LNC assists with management.

+Trails

 The preserve includes 2 mi of walking trails, which cross wetlands and a ridge top.
 There are also 180 species of trees, shrubs and wildflowers.
+Over 150 species of birds have been spotted there.
 It is managed by the Louisville Nature Center, which is located on the west side of the preserve in a building which opened in 1997.
 The center claims it is "one of the largest inner-city nature preserves" in the United States.

-The preserve and nature center run on about a $90,000 annual budget, and in May 2007 reported about $100,000 in operational debt.
+As well as the walkable trails, there is a boardwalk that leads to a platform where individuals can listen in to an educational podcast on the preserve.

+History

 In 1982, the State Nature Preserves Commission purchased a 41 acre wooded tract that became the preserve.
 It was a part of the Collings estate (which became Joe Creason Park) that had been acquired by the Archdiocese of Louisville in 1960.

-Additional Trail Information

-As well as the walkable trails, there is a boardwalk that leads to a platform where individuals can listen in to an educational podcast on the preserve.
+Wildlife

 Beargrass Creek trails offer a diverse amount of plants and wildlife for people to explore.
 These trails give hikers the chance to explore and discover said local flora and fauna, with many wildlife viewing opportunities available as well.
-Native plants of Beargrass Creek State Nature Preserve include Yellowwood (Cladrastis kentukea), Kentucky Coffeetree (Gymnocladus dioicus) for trees; Spicebush (Lindera benzoin), and Wild Hydrangea (Hydrangea arborescens) for shrubs; Purple Coneflower (Echinacea purpurea), and Shrub Yellowroot (Xanthorhiza simplicissima) for wildflowers.
-With plants there are bound to have native wildlife to accompany them with over 150 species of documented birds, which are detailed in an article for Wildlife Trails in Kentucky, and 30 recorded butterfly species.
+Native plants of Beargrass Creek State Nature Preserve include Yellowwood (Cladrastis kentukea), Kentucky coffeetree (Gymnocladus dioicus) for trees; spicebush (Lindera benzoin), and wild hydrangea (Hydrangea arborescens) for shrubs; purple coneflower (Echinacea purpurea), and shrub yellowroot (Xanthorhiza simplicissima) for wildflowers.
+With plants, native wildlife accompany them, with over 150 species of documented birds, and 30 recorded butterfly species.

-Accessing Beargrass Creek State Nature Preserve

-Starting from Freys Hill Road or Westport Road, take I-265 to I-64 and head to exit 19.
-Your next step involves taking I-264 to Newburg Road, taking exit 15.

 A hand-drawn map of Beargrass Creek State Nature Preserve.
 Not drawn to scale.